A student will be denied unsupervised registration if a hold has been placed on that student’s records. Holds include (but are not limited to):

 If you have any missing admissions documents, a hold will be placed on your account preventing you from registering.
 You will be notified by the end of week 4 if you have a missing document hold.

 Unfulfilled admission or academic restriction contracts or incomplete admission documentation.

 GUIDELINES FOR REGISTRATION

 Remember: You are responsible for your registration and your education.
 Register at your assigned time only.

 You will not be able to register before your designated time.
 If you try to register before your designated time, you will receive an error message.

 DCP students should register for an assembly every quarter.

 Unresolved Financial Obligations

-If you have an outstanding balance you must contact the Student Accounting Office and resolve your financial obligation (including Library fines) before you will be allowed to register
+If you have an outstanding balance, you must contact Student Accounts and resolve your financial obligation before you will be allowed to register.